Azure/bicep-registry-modules/avm/ptn/authorization/policy-assignment/README.md

 </details>
 <p>

-### Example 4: _Policy Assignments (Resource Group)_
+### Example 5: _Policy Assignments (Subscription)_

-This module deploys a Policy Assignment at a Resource Group scope using minimal parameters.
+This module deploys a Policy Assignment at a Subscription scope using common parameters.

 <details>